-In 2009, HBMI requested support from the USACE in restoring diadromous fish populations to the Meduxnekeag River Watershed, within the context of watershed planning efforts in the greater Saint John River Watershed.
+In 2009, HBMI requested support from the USACE in identifying potential restoration measures for diadromous fish populations in the Meduxnekeag River Subbasin, within the context of watershed planning efforts in the greater Saint John River Watershed.
 The USACE conducted a reconnaissance study under Section 203 (Tribal Partnership Program) of the WRDA 2000, as amended, to determine the federal (USACE) interest in partnering with HBMI.
-Initial USACE funding was used to document the reconnaissance study findings in a Section 905(b) report (required reconnaissance phase, before the Section 729 Watershed Assessment could be initiated).
+Initial USACE funding was used to document the reconnaissance study findings in a Section 905(b) report (required reconnaissance phase, before the Watershed Assessment could be initiated).
 As part of the reconnaissance phase, several meetings were held with the Tribe, state and federal agencies, Canadian agencies, the International Joint Commission (IJC), watershed associations, and the general public.
-The output of this stakeholder and rightsholder coordination revealed a shared vision to improve the habitat and migration of Atlantic salmon and other native fish species throughout the Saint John River Watershed.
-The 905(b) report concluded that there was federal interest in proceeding with a watershed assessment or ecosystem restoration feasibility study; the report was approved by the USACE North Atlantic Division on June 14, 2011.
-The USACE and the HBMI executed a study cost-sharing agreement for the WAS/Plan on March 19, 2014
+The output of this stakeholder and rights holder coordination revealed a shared vision to improve the habitat and migration of Atlantic salmon and other native fish species throughout the Saint John River Watershed.
+The 905(b)-report concluded that there was federal interest in proceeding with a watershed assessment or ecosystem restoration feasibility study; the report was approved by the USACE North Atlantic Division on June 14, 2011.
+The USACE and the HBMI executed a study cost-sharing agreement for the WAS/Plan on March 19, 2014.

 The Saint John River Watershed is large and difficult to assess in its entirety.
-Therefore, USACE and HBMI proposed to develop this WAS/Plan focused on the Meduxnekeag River Watershed (a subbasin to the Saint John River Watershed).
-This WAS/Plan evaluates problems and opportunities and identifies recommended actions to be undertaken by various partners, stakeholders, and rightsholders in order to achieve a balance between native fish habitat and other (potentially competing) watershed goals; it includes an evaluation of downstream activities or processes that are interrelated with resources of the Meduxnekeag River Watershed.
+Therefore, USACE and HBMI proposed to develop this WAS/Plan focused on the Meduxnekeag River Subbasin of the Saint John River Watershed.
+This WAS/Plan evaluates a list of problems and restoration opportunities that were identified in discussions by participating United States and Canadian agencies and Tribes at the bi-annual International Wolastoq Transboundary Summits.
+Recommended actions may be undertaken by various partners, stakeholders, and rights holders in order to achieve a balance between native fish habitat and other (potentially competing) watershed goals; it includes an evaluation of downstream activities or processes that are interrelated with resources of the Meduxnekeag River Subbasin.
 The recommended actions may potentially lead to USACE-funded project(s), other studies, or additional Saint John River subbasin assessments.
-However, the USACE, together with an eligible non-federal sponsor (tribe or other), could complete watershed assessments for any of the Saint John River Watershed subbasins, such as the Meduxnekeag River Watershed, thereby achieving the "shared vision" of a Saint John River Watershed Assessment and Management Plan for native fish habitat restoration.
+Study Purpose and Scope